ministryofjustice/opg-digideps/README.md

 ## Xdebug

-Xdebug is installed on the container when your local `.env` file in the `opg-digi-deps-docker` repo contains `REQUIRE_XDEBUG_FRONTEND=true`.
-(See the `opg-digi-deps-docker` README for more information).
+To install Xdebug on the API and client contains, add a `.env` file to the top-level of this repo, with the contents `REQUIRE_XDEBUG_FRONTEND=true`.
+Rebuilding the Docker images will then cause them to install Xdebug.

-Once installed, you can set xdebug config values from `admin.env` and `frontend.env`.
-For the values to take effect, the env file must contain `OPG_PHP_XDEBUG_ENABLED=true`.
+Once installed, you can set Xdebug config values from `api/docker/env/api.env`, `client/docker/env/admin.env` and `client/docker/env/frontend.env`.
+For the values to take effect, the target environment configuration file must contain `OPG_PHP_XDEBUG_ENABLED=true`.

 The default values currently set are those required to step through the PHPSTORM IDE on a Mac.
-You will need to configure your IDE, ensuring that the same port is used in the IDE as that set in the `admin.env` and `frontend.env` files.
+You will need to configure your IDE, ensuring that the same port is used in the IDE as that set in the environment configuration files.

 ## License